tautcony/ISTA-Patcher/README.md

 ## Usage

-Before using it, make sure the file structure looks like bellow:
+Before using it, make sure the file structure looks like the following:

 ```
 C:\EC-APPS\ISTA